-Menopause is a natural physiological transition that usually occurs between the ages of 45 to 55.
-It is caused by a change in hormone levels and signifies an end to a woman’s menstrual cycles.
+Menopause is a natural physiological change that usually occurs between the ages of 45 to 55.
+It is caused by a change in hormone levels and signals an end to a woman’s menstrual cycles.
 This has a number of effects on a woman’s health including skin changes.
-Menopause ski” represents a collective term for the various skin changes that occur due to the hormonal shifts associated with this.
+Menopause ski” represents a collective term for the various skin changes that occur due to the hormonal shifts linked with this.
 In this article we are going to explore how menopause skin changes lead to problems like itching, dryness and acne and how you can treat them.

 What Happens to Your Hormones During Menopause?